SintraWorks/Money/README.md

         let sum = someMoney5 + someMoney6

-You can also compare `Tender`s of the same currency/
+You can also compare `Tender`s of the same currency:

         if someMoney5 < someMoney6 {
             …do something…